 Figure 1 presents an overview of our sustainability assessment framework for food chain logistics; a framework that can be used to redesign the supply chain resulting in improved overall performance.
 Each of the elements and, successively, the steps of the framework will now briefly be presented.
-In the follow up sections of this paper we will discuss the findings on each of the elements and steps in practice.
+Further, we will discuss the findings on each of the elements and steps in practice.